Skip to main content

 User Verification Page

-GET /t/\{tenantSlug\}/api/v1/oauth/device
+GET /orgs/{orgId}/api/v1/oauth/device

-The verification page where users enter their code.
+The page where users enter their code.
 Display this URL prominently on the device along with the user code.

 What Users See

-1. Code Entry Screen: User enters the 8-character code from their device
+1. Code entry screen.
+User enters the 8-character code from their device.

-2. Login (if needed): User signs in if not already authenticated
+2. Login (if needed).
+User signs in if not already authenticated.

 QR Code Support